MicrosoftDocs/security/zero-trust/modernize-security-operations-unify-visibility.md

 Meet these deployment objectives to unify visibility in your SecOps for Zero Trust.

-NOTES: Setting up SIEM:  This section will contain the deployment objectives and technical deployment instructions for Microsoft Sentinel (previously Azure Sentinel).
+NOTES: Setting up SIEM:  This section will contain the deployment objectives and technical deployment instructions for Microsoft Sentinel (previously Microsoft Sentinel).
 This step “levels up” in maturity from XDR, as now we can gather events from multiple sources and contextualize / cross-reference them.

 NEEDED BY CONTRIBUTORS: